SRX246

 SRX246, also known as API-246, is a small-molecule, centrally-active, highly-selective vasopressin V_{1A} receptor antagonist which is under investigation by Azevan Pharmaceuticals for the treatment of affective and anger disorders.

 It is an azetidinone derivative, and was developed from LY-307174 as a lead compound.
-A phase II activity trial of the drug in the treatment of adults with intermittent explosive disorder is ongoing.
-It is also being studied for the treatment of post-traumatic stress disorder.
+A Phase II activity trial of the drug in the treatment of adults with intermittent explosive disorder showed a reduction in aggression not any higher than that of the placebo.
+In another Phase II trial it decreased aggression in patients with Huntington's disease, especially those in the middle and late stages who had a history of violent behavior.
+It was also being studied for the treatment of post-traumatic stress disorder, but the study was terminated due to lack of funding.